LQ458/lesson-plan-generator/README.md

 A lesson-planning and curriculum-retrieval system developed alongside classroom fieldwork in Bijie, Guizhou.

-TeachAI accepts a subject, grade, and topic; retrieves relevant curriculum context; applies a strict context bound; and streams a lesson plan or exercise set with source metadata.
+The platform accepts a subject, grade, and topic; retrieves relevant curriculum context; applies a strict context bound; and streams a lesson plan or exercise set with source metadata.
 The default local path uses original synthetic fixtures and requires no production credential.